 Assess your data practices to see if they are GDPR compliant

 - The ICO have produced a data protection self-assessment toolkit for organisations (including GDPR)

-- The Fundraising Regulator has produced a checklist to ensure you are compliant with GDPR when using personal information to fundraise.
+- We've produced a checklist to ensure you are compliant with GDPR when using personal information to fundraise.

-- The Fundraising Regulator has produced a checklist for charities using consent as a basis to contact individuals.
+- We've produced a checklist for charities using consent as a basis to contact individuals.

 - The Direct Marketing Association has a GDPR checklist and a webinar on auditing your existing data (please note that access requires sign up).